 STH-320 | Interpersonal Skills in Communication | 3 credits

-Students will learn the application of theory to communication processes in this course.
-Demonstration of basic interpersonal skills in communicating with individuals.
+Students will learn the application theory of communication processes in this course, with an emphasis on the execution of basic interpersonal skills found when communicating with individuals.
 Emphasis will be placed on effective communication for problem-solving.

 Prerequisite: Take STH-130